 top of page

-THE "Something Is Being Done" Monument
+The "Something Is Being Done" Monument

 ABOVE: Preliminary sketch: Something Is Being Done, a monument for Lexington, Massachusetts by Meredith Bergmann.

-Essay - from Jessie Steigerwald, LexSeeHer President
+Meet Lexington's Bold Women - from Jessie Steigerwald, LexSeeHer President

 Meredith Bergmann’s preliminary sketch for "Something Is Being Done!" recognizes contributions made by bold Lexington women who, when faced with injustice or seemingly insurmountable obstacles, determined that “Something Must Be Done.”
 Visitors will be welcomed to stand amidst these courageous women, draw strength from them, and help lead the future!